codeforhuntsville/codeforhuntsville/README.md

 <h2>Building a 21st Century Government</h2>

-This project is for the web site "Code4Huntsville" development
+This project is for the web site **Code4Huntsville** development effort

 Our Open source prototype project is now on **Heroku**<br>
 **[Code4Huntsville.org] (http://code4huntsville.org)**<p>